-Audit Committee member - Rodney Norman was Finance Director of NS&I until 2018.
+Audit and Risk Committee member - Rodney Norman was Finance Director of NS&I until 2018.
 Prior to that he was the Treasury Accountant at HM Treasury.
 This was preceded by a career in the City where he qualified as a Chartered Accountant with PWC and was Finance Director of the Banking Division of Close Brothers.
-He is currently a non-executive director of the Pension Protection Fund, a non-executive member of the Audit and Risk Committee of the Army and a senior advisor to the Bank of England.
-Until recently he was a non-executive member of the Office of Rail and Road's Audit and Risk Committee.
+He is currently a non-executive member of the Audit and Risk Committee of the Army and a senior advisor to the Bank of England.
+Until recently he was a non-executive director of the Pension Protection Fund and a member of its Audit and Risk Committee.

-Audit Committee meetings are typically attended by the DMO Accounting Officer, the Secretary and Comptroller General, the Co-Heads of Policy & Markets, the Chief Operating Officer, the Head of Internal Audit, the Head of Finance, the Head of Risk, the National Audit Office and this year KPMG.
+Audit and Risk Committee meetings are typically attended by the DMO Accounting Officer, the Secretary and Comptroller General, the Co-Head of Policy and Markets, the Chief Operating Officer, the Head of Internal Audit, the Head of Finance, the Head of Risk, the National Audit Office and KPMG.

-One of the Audit Committee's objectives is to give advice to the Secretary and Comptroller General on:
+One of the Audit and Risk Committee's objectives is to give advice to the Secretary and Comptroller General on: